2729StormRobotics/RedWatchDocumentation/docs/frc/1-Basics/6-Claw_Intake.md

 If there are any lingering questions about anything gone over in this lesson, please contact a senior programming member.
 Click [here](https://github.com/FRC1257/training-programs/tree/master/basics/claw-intake) for a link to the full code.

-With the claw lesson over, you now know how to code two major subsystems that team 1257 uses!
-Next lesson, we will learn about yet another subsystem that team 1257 uses nearly every year: the arm!